Open Source Java Library for Image Creation & Processing

 The free ImgLib2 library enables software developers to display of only some parts of the image inside their apps via a couple of lines of Java code.
 Views are very powerful and you can use them to display selected parts of the images, display a rotated view, and few other things.
 Views can be RandomAccessible, Interval, and can therefore be made Iterable.

-Sparse Data Management
+Sparse Data Management via Java

 The free ImgLib2 library gives software developers the capability to work with sparse data using Java code.
 The library has provided two interpolation schemes for displaying sparse data.
 Users can compute a value for every location in space by returning either the value of the closest sample or an interpolated, distance-weighted value of the k nearest neighbors to the sampled location.

-Work with Sparse Data inside Java Apps
+How to Work with Sparse Data inside Java Apps?

 // Working with sparse data